UtkuOktay/Ray-Tracer/README.md

 - Phong Shading (Surface Normal Interpolation)
 - Reflection (Fresnel Effect using Schlick's Approximation)
 - Transmission/Refraction (Snell's Law)
+- Texture Mapping (Bilinear Filtering)
 - Gamma Correction
 - Anti-aliasing
 - Multi-threaded Rendering
-- OBJ File Parser (only vertices and faces are supported)
+- OBJ & MTL File Parser
 - Bounding Volume Hierarchy

 ## Future Work
 - Loading Scenes from files
 - Object Transformations
-- Texture Mapping
+- GUI
-- Physically Based Rendering (BRDF)
+- Physically Based Rendering
 - Path Tracing/Monte Carlo Ray Tracing

 ## Notes
 - The ray tracer casts shadow rays to calculate shadows and only supports point lights.
-As a result, shadows are always hard.
+As a result, shadows are always hard and indirect illumination is not calculated.
+Currently, a constant ambient light is assumed for global illumination.

-- It has a simple OBJ file parser to import 3D models, but it lacks some features such as reading texture coordinates.
-It doesn't support MTL files either.
+- Image texture can only be used for diffuse component.
+Specular, bump mapping etc. are currently not supported.

 - The project has not been comprehensively tested and may contain some bugs.